 How to apply for NCLEX | Step by step guide to register for NCLEX | Foreign Nursing Graduates

-The US is now gearing up to recruit 1.1 million nurses by 2022, increase your leverage to get hired before 2022 by getting licensed as a USRN, because employers hire USRNs first.
-Be smart and pro-active and get licensed now!
+The US is now gearing up to recruit 1.1 million nurses by 2022, increasing your leverage to get hired before 2022 by getting licensed as a USRN because employers hire USRNs first.
+Be smart and proactive, and get licensed now!
 But before you hit the road to achieving your USRN dream, you need to plan the NCLEX application process.

-The NCLEX examinations in the US are administered by the National Council of State Boards of Nursing, Inc., or NCSBN Inc. NCSBN regulates 50 State Boards of Nursing (SBON) and US territories such as, Northern Mariana Islands and Guam.
-Each state has different sets of NCLEX processes, requirements, qualifications, and fees.
+The NCLEX examinations in the US are administered by the National Council of State Boards of Nursing, Inc., or NCSBN Inc. NCSBN regulates 50 State Boards of Nursing or SBON and US territories such as the Northern Mariana Islands and Guam.
+Each state has different NCLEX processes, requirements, qualifications, and fees.
 One candidate may qualify for one state while another may not, as it depends on their level of education, work experience, and many other requirements.

-STEP 2 - Send your papers to the Credentialing Body/Nursing Board for evaluation
+STEP 2: Send your papers to the Credentialing Body/Nursing Board for evaluation

-STEP 3 - Once your application is approved and NRB deems you eligible, you can now register for ATT.
+STEP 3: Once your application is approved and NRB deems you eligible, you can register for ATT.

-Step 4 - Once ATT is approved, you can now proceed with the exam scheduling.
+Step 4: Once ATT is approved, you can proceed with the exam scheduling.

-Step 5 - Take your NCLEX!
+Step 5: Take your NCLEX

 On the day of your exam, plan to arrive at least 30 minutes before your exam and bring one form of acceptable identification.
 If you are late or arrive at the test center without acceptable identification, you will be turned away and may either submit a Reapplication to the board or register again for ATT or do both.
 You will also need to pay again for another exam fee.

-Step 6 - Claim your exam result!
+Step 6: Claim your exam result

-Due to this incredibly complex, confusing, and decentralized licensure application process for NCLEX, candidates like you are advised to seek assistance from a specialized application preparation center like 'NEAC Medical Exams Application Center'.
+Due to this incredibly complex, confusing, and decentralized licensure application process for NCLEX, candidates like you are advised to seek assistance from a specialized application preparation center like NEAC Medical Exams Application Center.

 So if you want to know:

-- Which state you are qualified to take your NCLEX,
+- Which state are you qualified to take your NCLEX,

 - The requirements and the cost of applying to a certain state